Burnie - Wivenhoe

 Burnie - Wivenhoe faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 17.6%, significantly below the Australian average of 30.4%.
+The area's university qualification rate is 17.6%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 11.9%, followed by postgraduate qualifications at 3.9% and graduate diplomas at 1.8%.
-Trade and technical skills are prominent, with 39.2% of residents aged 15 and above holding vocational credentials - advanced diplomas at 8.7% and certificates at 30.5%.
+Bachelor degrees are most common at 11.9%, followed by postgraduate qualifications (3.9%) and graduate diplomas (1.8%).
+Vocational credentials are prominent, with 39.2% of residents aged 15+ holding them - advanced diplomas at 8.7% and certificates at 30.5%.

 Educational participation is high, with 27.0% of residents currently enrolled in formal education.
 This includes 10.6% in primary education, 7.3% in secondary education, and 3.1% pursuing tertiary education.
-Burnie-Wivenhoe's three schools have a combined enrolment of 282 students.
-Education provision is balanced with two primary and one secondary school serving distinct age groups.
-Local school capacity is limited at 7.7 places per 100 residents compared to the regional average of 16.3, leading many families to travel for schooling.
+Burnie - Wivenhoe's 3 schools have a combined enrollment of 282 students.
+The area has varied educational conditions across its schools.
+Education provision is balanced with 2 primary and 1 secondary school serving distinct age groups.
+Local school capacity is limited at 7.7 places per 100 residents, compared to the regional average of 16.3, leading many families to travel for schooling.
 Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education